Xilinx/PYNQ/docs/source/14_faqs.rst

 Does Pynq support Python 2.7?
 ======================================================
-Python 2.7 is loaded on Zynq and Python 2.7 scripts can be executed.
+Python 2.7 is loaded on Zynq® and Python 2.7 scripts can be executed.
 Pynq, however, is based on Python 3.4.
 No attempts have been made to ensure backward compatibility with Python 2.7.

 Where can I get the PYNQ-Z1 image?
 =========================================